UniversalDependencies/docs/_bor/index.md

 1SG-work-ASS
 ```

-For transitive verbs, the only agreement marker on the verb is that of the patient (absolutive) argument.
+The A argument of transitive verbs is indexed on the mood or aspectul marker, and the O argumend is bound to verb.

 ```
 adugore emage ewido